 Dromoland Castle Hotel in County Clare, Ireland, dates to the 11th century, and it was only in 1961 that the first golf course was established on its grounds.
 That year, U.S. golf architect Brook L. Wigginton designed a nine-hole course.
 In 2003, the mid-20th century course was revitalized and restored as a championship golf course for the 21st century by golf course architect Ron Kirby and Irish golfing legend J.B.
 Carr.

 They bestowed upon Dromoland Castle Hotel one of the finest Irish parkland courses open today.
 The signature hole, the 7th hole from an elevated tee, overlooks Dromoland Lake with the castle in the background to create a setting for the ages.
-Deer often venture towards the lakeshore for a drink, different breeds of pheasant can be seen in the hundreds all over the course, while the whole surrounding woodland is rich in a chorus of birdsong.
+Deer often venture towards the lakeshore for a drink; different breeds of pheasant can be seen in the hundreds all over the course, while the surrounding woodland is rich in a chorus of birdsong.

 3. Kilkea Castle (1180) Castledermot, County Kildare, Ireland

-Kilkea Castle in County Kildare, Ireland, blends its historic past with contemporary elegance in a 180-acre setting of a romantic Irish castle, bucolic woodland, formal gardens, and championship golf course.
+Kilkea Castle in County Kildare, Ireland, blends its historic past with contemporary elegance in a 180-acre setting of a romantic Irish castle, bucolic woodland, formal gardens, and a championship golf course.
 The estate was established in 1180, and The Kilkea Golf Course (18-hole, par 70) was developed in the 1990s.
 In this magnificent setting, in the shade of the 12th-century castle—the longest continuously inhabited castle in Ireland.

 It is a parkland course designed by architects Jack McDaid and Jim Cassidy.
-It was designed so that the castle’s splendor can be viewed from every fairway.
+It was designed so the castle’s splendor could be viewed from every fairway.
 In constructing this championship course, the designers cleverly used the River Griese as a natural hazard flowing through the castle grounds and estate.
 The combination of this waterway and various other hazards and interesting greens ensures the golfer playing this 18-hole, par 70 course has a considerable challenge on his or her hands.

 Players encounter the river at almost every hole.
 Two lakes have also been included in the course design, adding to the overall difficulty of the challenge of this royal and ancient game.
 Irish professional Damien McGrane set the course’s record, who shot an incredible 64.
 The Clubhouse at Kilkea Castle overlooks the 9th hole with occasional glimpses of the historic 12th-century castle.